2 or 4 years | Start date: Autumn 2017 | Degree: Degree of Master of Science (60 or 120 credits) with a major in occupational therapy.

 The applicant must hold the minimum of a Bachelor of Science in Occupational Therapy, 180 credits or equivalent from a recognised university.

 Proof of English proficiency is required.
 Read more about our English Requirements.

 Read more about our Admissions Requirements.

-Degree of Master of science (60 credits) with a major in occupational therapy.
+Degree of Master of science (60 or 120 credits) with a major in occupational therapy.